AliAshoori/paymentgateway-exercise/README.md

  4. Unit testing and integration testing
  5. Code coverage using `Fine Code Coverage`
 ## Extra miles
-1. Adding GitHub actions to have a build script that builds all the projects and runs the test projects too - the details can be accessed via the  `Actions` tab from the top menu
+1. Adding GitHub actions to have a build script that builds all the projects and runs the test projects too - the details can be accessed via the  [https://github.com/AliAshoori/paymentgateway-exercise/actions](Actions) tab from the top menu
 2. Database design - using entity framework core code first approach and its encryption feature to mask the sensitive data even on the rest
 3. Used fixed URLs for the APIs configured in the `Program.cs`
 4. Using helpful external libraries such as `FluentAssertions` and `FluentValidations` in test project and application services,respectively